 Constraints like this mean it is still critical for retailers to be flexible and adapt while opening their stores again.
 National retail stores have the added complexity of being well informed on the differences in guidelines between states and countries in which they have establishments and minutely managing how they conduct business again in a safe manner for all.
 Whether a small, local brick-and-mortar shop or a large national chain, all retailers will need to continue to think creatively and act nimbly on a day-to-day basis as this situation evolves.

 We cannot know what will happen next, but we can help you tap into how consumers are feeling and what they are doing to help you create a flexible, innovative and repeatable strategy to keep your business afloat and prospering.
-If you’d like to speak with one of our Consumer & Retail experts about this, please send us a note.
+If you’d like to speak with one of our Consumer Goods & Retail experts about this, please send us a note.